-- a.
-"Discovery Material" means all items or information regardless of the medium or manner generated, stored, or maintained (including, among other things, testimony, transcripts, or tangible things) that are produced, disclosed, or generated in connection with discovery or any disclosures in this case.
-Discovery Material does not include publicly available information or information that Plaintiffs otherwise possess or obtain. - b.
-"Party" means Plaintiffs and Wells Fargo. - c.
-"Protected Material" means any Discovery Material that is designated as "CONFIDENTIAL," as provided for in this Stipulation, as well as any information copied or extracted therefrom, as well as all copies, excerpts, summaries, or compilations thereof, plus testimony, conversations, or presentations by the Parties or their counsel in Court or in any other setting that might reveal such information.
-Protected Material shall not include materials that have been disseminated to the public or are publicly available. - d.
-"Outside Counsel" means (i) outside counsel who serve as counsel for a Party, and (ii) attorneys associated with such counsel to whom it is reasonably necessary to disclose the information for purposes of this litigation.
+d.
+"Receiving Party" means each of the Parties, who receives Discovery Material.

+e.
+"Protected Material" means any Discovery Material that is designated as "CONFIDENTIAL," as provided for in this Order, as well as any information copied or extracted therefrom, as well as all copies, excerpts, summaries, or compilations thereof, plus testimony, conversations, or presentations by the Parties or their counsel in Court or in any other setting that might reveal such information.
+Protected Material shall not include materials that have been disseminated to the public or are publicly available.

+f.
+"Outside Counsel" means (i) outside counsel who serve as counsel for a Party, and (ii) attorneys associated with such counsel to whom it is reasonably necessary to disclose the information for purposes of litigation in the Case.